ocidique/jpcom/README.md

 ### 2. Create a Gridsome project

-1. `gridsome create my-gridsome-site` to install default starter
+1. `cd jpcom` to open the folder
-2. `cd my-gridsome-site` to open the folder
+2. `gridsome develop` to start a local dev server at `http://localhost:8080`
-3. `gridsome develop` to start a local dev server at `http://localhost:8080`
+3. `npm run watch` to start tailwind watcher
 4. Happy coding 🎉🙌